On this page

 Infectious agent of Nipah virus infection

-Nipah virus (NiV) infection is a newly emerging zoonosis.
-NiV, a member of the Paramyxoviridae family, is a zoonotic virus, which means it can transfer from animals to people.
+Nipah virus is a member of the family Paramyxoviridae, genus Henipavirus.
+It is a zoonotic virus which means it is usually transmitted from animals to people.

 Identification of Nipah virus infection